ThanasisKouras/Healthcare-Analytics-Dashboard/README.md

 # Healthcare-Analytics-Dashboard
-A Power BI dashboard about the patients' Emergency Room visits.
+A dynamic Power BI dashboard about the patients' Emergency Room visits.
 Dax used in the dashboard is provided

 ## Table of Contents
 - [Dashboard Overview](#dashboard-overview)